LavishSoftware/ISBoxerEVELauncher/README.md

 **-exit** - Exit ISBoxer EVE Launcher after completing the specified launches (i.e. for use with -multiinstance)

-*Any other parameter will be assumed to be an EVE Account name to be automatically logged in.*
+*Any other parameter will be assumed to be an EVE Account or Character name to be automatically logged in.*

-Accounts are all launched after the command line is fully processed for all options, so the order of flag options does not matter.
+Accounts/Characters are all launched after the command line is fully processed for all options, so the order of flag options does not matter.

 Examples: